 We grow a mix of old favorites and harder-to-come by heirloom vegetables.
 Every week, you will receive a newsletter on Monday afternoon detailing the contents of your box and recipe ideas.
 Expect 5-8 crops per box.
 You can expect some combination of:

-May - kale, chard, snap peas, lettuce, carrots, salad mix, beets, radishes, salad turnips, broccoli, herbs
+May - kale, chard, snap peas, carrots, salad mix, beets, radishes, salad, turnips, broccoli, herbs

-July - cucumbers, tomatoes, potatoes, squash, eggplant, leeks, green beans, onions, garlic, basil, rainbow chard
+July - cucumbers, tomatoes, carrots, eggplant, leeks, green beans, onion, garlic, basil, rainbow chard, squash

-August - tomatoes, okra, eggplants, peppers, garlic, green beans, squash, watermelon and herbs
+August - tomatoes, okra, eggplants, peppers, garlic, green beans, squash, carrots and herbs

 September - peppers, eggplant, okra, carrots, kale, lettuce, chard, radishes, turnips, and herbs